 You should be aware that a warranty or indemnity may result in a compensation claim being made against you, should the information you have provided to the buyer be inaccurate.
 The Heads of Term agreement may or may not be legally-binding, but it will contain information about payment methods, and whether you need to stay on in the business for a time following its sale.

-For more information on selling your hotel and leisure business, call one of our industry experts at Selling My Business.
-We engage in successful sales and acquisitions across the UK and can begin your process today with a free consultation.
+For more information on selling your hotel business, call one of our industry experts at Selling My Business.
+We have a record of engaging in successful hotel sales and acquisitions across the UK and can begin your process today with a free consultation.

 Contemplating selling your business?
 Our free, comprehensive guide will walk you through how you can sell your company.
 Our FREE guide covers all of the essentials, including: